 Usman Garuba, Spain

-Garuba enters this U18 European Championship as one of the most famous players of his generation.
-He rose to fame in 2016, when he managed to lead the Spanish U16 team to the podium at the European U16 Championship at the age of just 14.
-What's more, he also won the MVP trophy and scored a triple-double in the final match.
-Last summer, the 2002-born forward led his team at the U16 championship by leading the entire tournament in rebounding (12.3 per game).
-He also scored 16.3 points per game, 2.3 res. assists, 1.7 steals per game and 1.7 rebounds per game. and 1.6. block.
-He also had 1.6 points, 1.6 rebounds, and 1.6 steals for the second-place Spanish team.
-This performance allowed him to finish in the top 5 of the tournament.
+Garuba enters this U18 European Championship as one of the most renowned players of his generation.
+He gained fame in 2016 when he led the Spanish U16 team to the championship podium at the European U16 Championship at just 14 years old.
+Moreover, he also won the MVP trophy and recorded a triple-double in the final match.
+Last summer, the forward born in 2002 led his team in the U16 championship, leading the tournament in rebounds (12.3/game).
+He also averaged 16.3 points per game, 2.3 assists, 1.7 steals, and 1.6 blocks in the Spanish team, which finished in second place.
+This performance earned him a spot in the tournament's best five players.

-Garuba played for Real Madrid's second team this season and averaged 14.6 points, 12 rebounds, 2.1 assists, 1 steal and 1 steal.
-1.5. block.
-Met.
-Usman also made his debut for Real Madrid's main team, playing 2 games at the beginning of the season, scoring 9 points, 8 rebounds and blocking 2 shots in 17 minutes of action.
-Garuba enters this tournament as one of the most dominant young talents and will no doubt be looking to do everything he can to help the Spanish national team win the U18 trophy, which it has not won since 2011.
-In the video below you can see a short video excerpt of his performances:
+This season, Garuba played for Real Madrid's second team, averaging 14.6 points, 12 rebounds, 2.1 assists, 1 steal, and 1.5 blocks.
+Usman also debuted for Real's main team, playing 2 matches at the beginning of the season, during which he averaged 9 points, 8 rebounds, and 2 blocks in an average of 17 minutes played.
+Garuba enters this tournament as one of the most dominant young talents, undoubtedly aiming to do everything to help the Spanish team win the U18 trophy, which they haven't won since 2011.
+Below is a short video clip of this player's performances:

 https://www.youtube.com/watch?v=hXP2xW6N_Ms

 Kljacic will be playing in his second U18 European Championship.
-Last year, he made his debut at the U18 Championships in Latvia, where the Montenegrin national team finished 7th.
-Kljacic scored 13.9 points, 3.4 rebounds, 4 assists and 1.3 steals at that championship.
-Kljacic showed similar numbers at the U17 World Cup, scoring 15.9 points, 6.1 rebounds, 4.3 assists and 1.6 steals for Montenegro, who finished 8th in their first appearance in this tournament.
+Last year, he debuted in the U18 championship in Latvia, where the Montenegrin team finished in 7th place.
+Kljacic averaged 13.9 points, 3.4 rebounds, 4 assists, and 1.3 steals in that championship.
+He posted similar numbers in the U17 World Cup, averaging 15.9 points, 6.1 rebounds, 4.3 assists, and 1.6 steals, with the Montenegrin team finishing in 8th place in their first participation in this tournament.

-This season Kljacic represented the second team of Gran Canaria, where he also had solid numbers: 12.5 points, 3.5 rebounds, 2.4 assists and 1 steal.
-1. He also made his Euroleague debut this year.
-Even though he didn't get to play a lot, just getting on the floor in a game at this level is already a big plus for such a young player.
-In 2018, he also made his debut for the national men's national team, scoring 2 points and grabbing 2 rebounds in the 2019 World Cup qualifier against Spain.
-The Montenegrin, who plays on the wing, is undoubtedly one of the country's brightest young talents.
-In the video below, you can see highlights of his game:
+This season, Kljacic represented Gran Canaria's second team, where he also posted solid numbers: 12.5 points, 3.5 rebounds, 2.4 assists, and 1 steal per game.
+This year, he also debuted in the EuroLeague.
+Although he didn't play much, just stepping onto the court in such high-level games is a big plus for such a young player.
+In 2018, the player also debuted for the national men's team, scoring 2 points and grabbing 2 rebounds in a World Cup qualifier match against Spain.
+The Montenegrin, who plays in the small forward position, is undoubtedly one of the country's brightest young talents.
+Below is a video of this player's game highlights:

 https://www.youtube.com/watch?v=Y9pYEESAGy0